tarwn/lessthandot-hugo/blogs/content/posts/2010-07-08-vote-for-the-msdn-giveaway-winner.md

 ---
 As you might know we are giving away 2 MSDN ultimate subscriptions, for the original announcement see here: [MSDN Ultimate Subscription giveaway][1]

-We decided on one of the winners already, for the other winner I decided to pull a Pontius Pilate on you so that nobody can blame me that they didn't win….yes I know it sounds like a cop out…that is because it is…and this is more fun.
+We decided on one of the winners already, for the other winner I decided to pull a Pontius Pilate on you so that nobody can blame me that they didn't win....yes I know it sounds like a cop out...that is because it is...and this is more fun.

 Here is what I did..I picked the 20 best answers and put them in 2 groups of 10.
 In each group 3 people will advance to a final vote, you can vote for two people.
 The results of those two polls will be looked at tomorrow morning around 9 AM EST and then a new poll will be created with the final 6 contestants.